antoniuflr/Router-in-C/README.md

 # Router

-A software IPv4 router written in C. Built for the Computer Networks (PCOM) course lab assignment.
+A software IPv4 router written in C.

 ## What it does